 Document The Injuries Sustained

 You should document all your injuries.
-You should write down notes about the accident and take pictures if applicable for all your injuries.
-Let the doctor know about how you’re feeling and then obtain a medical report, the report should include all medications and treatment recommendations from your doctor.
+You should write down notes about the accident and take pictures if applicable for all your damages.
+Let the doctor know about how you’re feeling and then obtain a medical report.
+The report should include all medications and treatment recommendations from your doctor.

 Inform Authorities Concerned